 We have technical expertise in qualitative and quantitative research, and we lead research teams and train enumerators in diverse settings.

-We undertake research and develop resources to inform policy and practice in the areas of public health and social inclusion.
-We also evaluate health promotion programs and campaigns, drive advocacy efforts to guide public health policy in Australia, and provide high-level technical advice and support on organisational strategies.
+We undertake research, develop resources and deliver training to inform policy and practice in the areas of public health, social inclusion and gender equality.
+We also design and evaluate health promotion and gender equality programs and campaigns, drive advocacy efforts to guide public health policy in Australia, and provide high-level technical advice and support to organisations.